 Milk isn’t just for kids even though many of us have a strong association between milk and growing up.
 Whether it was enjoyed over our favorite cereal before school, paired with a cookie before bed, or flavored with chocolate syrup for the ultimate slumber-party treat, milk was a daily staple.

 Fast forward to adulthood.
 Now, you seldom fill your glass, mug, or bowl with milk.
 That may make you wonder if milk is necessary for adults—and if you’re missing something other than the magic of childhood.
-Here are four reasons you should revisit the childhood habit of drinking milk, ideally with three glasses a day, to benefit your health.
+Here are four reasons you should revisit the childhood habit of drinking milk to benefit your health.

 Boost Your Bones

 Milk’s unique nutrition profile includes thirteen essential nutrients, including calcium, vitamin D, and high-quality protein, all vital to overall bone health.
-Both calcium and vitamin D are referred to as nutrients of concern by the Dietary Guidelines for Americans, because most Americans simply don’t get enough—and that can put you at risk for major health issues.
+Most Americans don’t get enough calcium and vitamin D in their diets, which can put you at risk for major health issues.
 It takes just a single glass of milk to achieve 25% of the daily recommendation for calcium and 15% of the recommendation for vitamin D. No matter your age, drinking milk regularly can help maintain muscle and preserve bone strength to lower your risk for fractures and osteoporosis.

 Better Nutrition